isa-ulisboa/greends-fads-exercises/fads_ex_08_API.md

 | Agri4Cast | https://agri4cast.jrc.ec.europa.eu/DataPortal/ |   |   |   |   |
 | European Environment Agency | https://www.eea.europa.eu/ |   |   |   |   |

+Add this table to your markdown report to be submitted by the end of the exercise.

 2. (Optional) Repeat the analysis for data catalogues

-If you want, you can explore if the online catalogues of exercise 06 also have API services (when appropriate):
+If you want, you can explore if the online catalogues of exercise 07 also have API services (when appropriate):

 - United Nations - UNDATA - http://data.un.org/